How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 In a blender, combine the following ingredients:

-• Iced green tea (any kind, but a strong one will be best) – 1 cup per serving if you’re using it as the base and 2 cups if you’re using it as an ingredient.
+- Iced green tea (any kind, but a strong one will be best) – 1 cup per serving if you’re using it as the base and 2 cups if you’re using it as an ingredient.
 You can also substitute with water for an herbal tea flavor.
-Or just add more mango!
+Or add more mango!

-Another Lactation Smoothie Ideas
+Other Lactation Smoothie Ideas

-To make a lactation smoothie you will need the following ingredients:
+To make a lactation smoothie, you will need the following ingredients:

-• 4 drops of liquid stevia or 1/4 teaspoon pure maple syrup to sweeten if desired
+- Four drops of liquid stevia or 1/4 teaspoon pure maple syrup to sweeten if desired

 Best Lactation Shake Ingredients